• Level 3

 Course Outline: PEG Feeding Training

-Course Description: Our Level 3 PEG Feeding Training is for healthcare workers who want to learn more about PEG feeding.
-This course builds on what you learned in Level 2 and gives you the advanced skills needed to provide the best care for people with PEG tubes.
+This course is for healthcare workers who want to build on their Level 2 knowledge.
+It gives you advanced skills to provide the best care for patients with PEG feeding tubes.

 • Define what PEG is: Gain a thorough understanding of what PEG involves and its clinical significance.